Andrew McCutchen Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.04 team ERA ranks 11th among all league pitching staffs.
+- The Cubs have the 11th-ranked team ERA among all MLB pitching staffs (3.98).

-- Cubs pitchers combine to allow the fourth-fewest home runs in baseball (72 total, one per game).
+- Cubs pitchers combine to give up 72 home runs (one per game), the second-fewest in baseball.

-- His last time out came on Friday against the Pittsburgh Pirates, when the righty went six innings, surrendering two earned runs while giving up four hits.
+- In his most recent appearance on Friday against the Baltimore Orioles, the righty tossed five innings, giving up two earned runs while surrendering five hits.

+- In five games this season, the 33-year-old has a 3.18 ERA and 5.1 strikeouts per nine innings, while allowing a batting average of .226 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.